Neel-1401/First-Steps/README.md

 ## Why the publish date doesn't match when these were built

 These projects were actually written earlier, but I didn't understand Git/GitHub properly at the time, so they sat local until later — which is why the commit history here starts more recently than when the code was first written.
-The projects themselves are first-year work; the repo is just a late but record of them.
+The projects themselves are first-year work; the repo is just a late record of them.

 ## What's inside